peterosterlund2/texel/doc/proofgame.md

 These techniques work quite well in practice.
-Most positions are either illegal or so "close" to illegal that pruning removes most of the search tree, or they are legal "with a wide margin" so that move ordering does a good job of finding a solution without having to explore too much of the search space.
+Most positions are either illegal or so "close" to illegal that pruning removes most of the search tree, or they are legal "by a wide margin" so that move ordering does a good job of finding a solution without having to explore too much of the search space.

 There are of course hard positions too, where a large search tree is needed, but those positions tend to be rare in random samples of positions.
 The total time